More on Ethical Issues

 → Is surrogacy an altruistic offer or a commercial transaction?

-→ Is it acceptable for society to allow women use their bodies only for gestational purposes under a signed contract?
+→ Is it acceptable for society to allow women to use their bodies only for gestational purposes under a signed contract?

 → Is it ethical for surrogate mothers to use their bodies only for gestational purposes under a signed contract?